acikgozb/dotfiles/installation/roles/acikgozb.git/README.md

 This variable is used to configure the `user.email` field of Git config.
 There is a placeholder value that is set in this role's defaults, but it's recommended for the users to override this value with a proper email instead.

-The variables below need to be defined externally:
+Here is a list of variables below that need to be defined externally:

 `dotfiles_user`